 Tom Cruise plays the charismatic villain, Lestat, who turned Louis into a vampire in the 18th century in order to make him his companion.
 Louis hates being a vampire, but Lestat convinces him to turn a little orphan girl, Claudia, into one as well, and together Louis and Claudia live on through the centuries.

 A classic vampire tale from a great Irishman.

 “Queen of the Damned”

-Another installment of Anne Rice’s “Vampire Chronicles was brought to the big screen in 2002, and an Irish actor took over the role of Lestat.
+Another installment of Anne Rice’s “Vampire Chronicles," "Queen of the Damned" was brought to the big screen in 2002 and an Irish actor took over the role of Lestat.

-Stuart Townsend, best known as Charlize Theron’s Irish boyfriend, appeared opposite the late R&B singer Aaliyah in “Queen of the Damned.”
+Stuart Townsend appeared opposite the late R&B singer Aaliyah in the movie.

-The film may not have gotten rave reviews, but it rocketed its Irish star to the spotlight – so job well done!
+The film may not have gotten rave reviews, but it rocketed its Irish star into the spotlight – so job well done!

 “Bram Stoker’s Dracula”

 In 1992, legendary director Francis Ford Coppola finally brought an accurate version of Irishman Bram Stoker’s masterpiece “Dracula” to the silver screen.

 Dubliner Stoker wrote the classic novel in 1897, introducing the world to the now iconic conception of the modern day vampire, and Coppola helped solidify that image with his film (though he certainly made the repressed Victorian sexuality within the novel a bit more overt).